pji/charex/README.rst

 What Is Left To Do?
 -------------------
-The following features are planned for the v0.1.1 release:
+The following features are planned for the v0.1.1 or later releases:

 *   Basic doctests for all public classes and functions.
 *   Registration for character set codecs.
 *   Small text transformer.
 *   Emoji combiner.
+*   Unicode category explorer.
+*   Tool for rebuilding data files.
+*   Support for more versions of Unicode.
+*   Web API.
+*   Accept lower case u for character point prefix.

 How Do I Run the Tests?